 The Thirsty Monk location in South Asheville doubles as a coffee shop.
 This genius concept means that a coffee stout is now available downtown.
 Java lovers absolutely adore this beverage, which delivers a rich malt and chocolatey notes.

 While many of the brews served at the Thirsty Monk are local, imported beers are also available — and the De Ranke Noir de Dottignies is one of the best.
 Boasting a rich flavor, this dark ale carries hints of toasted grains and chocolate.
 It’s the perfect balance between sweet and bitter.

 With so many excellent brews on tap, it’s almost impossible to limit yourself to just one.
 Ask your bartender for recommendations — and don’t be afraid to use the Thirsty Monk Hop Tonic as a palate cleanser between beers.

-While the Thirsty Monk’s Biltmore location is known for its Monk Beer Academy nights, it’s far from the only venue to host special events.
+-While the Thirsty Monk’s Biltmore location is known for its Monk Beer Academy nights, it’s far from the only venue to host special events.
 The downtown flagship location regularly holds beer festivals, including Sour Fest, Thirsty Fest, and Not So Big BIG Beer Fest.
 The brewery also occasionally hosts events in support of charitable organizations.
-For example, a portion of proceeds on Orval Day benefit MAP International.
-Keep an eye on the Thirsty Monk Facebook page for official event announcements.